-The Group also writes policies covering umbrella liability, boiler, pollution, cyber liability, crisis management and errors and omissions (prior to 2004, and for the 2014 and 2015 fund year), all of which are ceded 100% to reinsurance.
+The Group also writes policies covering umbrella liability, equipment breakdown, cyber liability, supplemental indemnity, environmental, and crisis management.
+All of which are ceded 100% to reinsurance.
+The errors and omissions prior to 2004, and 2008 to 2017, was ceded 100% to reinsurance.
+During 2004 to 2008, the Group had a \$1,000,000 retention.

-During the fiscal year ended June 30, 2015 there were 400 New Jersey School Districts that were members of the Group.
+During the fiscal year ended June 30, 2017 there were 413 New Jersey School Districts that were members of the Group.

 The Group members are subject to supplemental assessments in the event of deficiencies.
 If the assets of the Group were to be exhausted, members would be responsible for the Group's liabilities.
 The Group considers investment income when determining if a delinquency exists.
-The Group also may return surpluses to members.

-The Group also provides claims processing services and purchases reinsurance policies for several New Jersey School Districts.
+The Group also provides claims processing services for several New Jersey School Districts.
 The Group does not retain any risk for these school districts.
-The Group had revenue from these services of \$13,945 and \$31,057 during the fiscal year ended June 30, 2016 and 2015, respectively.
+The Group had revenue from these services of \$17,749 and \$13,945 during the fiscal years ended June 30, 2017 and 2016, respectively.

-Brokerage of policies is administered by Willis Pooling Administrative Services Corporation under contract with the Group.
+Brokerage of policies is administered by Willis Re Pooling under contract with the Group.
 The Group administers the billings to members.